Hackers News Hackers News

 Cryptocurrency Incident Flow with Kubernetes Compromise (Source – Unit42)

-Using this stolen identity, the threat actor authenticated to the Kubernetes API server, listed secrets, interacted with workloads across namespaces, and dropped a backdoor into a production pod to maintain persistent access.
+The stolen token belonged to a highly privileged management service account, granting broad Role-Based Access Control (RBAC) permissions.
+With this compromised identity, the threat actor authenticated to the Kubernetes API server, enumerated secrets, interacted with workloads across multiple namespaces, and ultimately injected a backdoor into a production pod to maintain persistent access.
+This incident vividly illustrates how a single misconfigured token can provide an attacker with extensive control over an entire cluster, as outlined in the report.

 From Cluster to Cloud: Token Theft in Action

-The attack did not stop at the cluster boundary.
-Using the privileges tied to the stolen token, the threat actor moved laterally from Kubernetes into the broader cloud platform.
+The attack did not conclude at the Kubernetes cluster boundary.
+Utilizing the elevated privileges associated with the stolen token, the threat actor successfully moved laterally from Kubernetes into the broader cloud platform.
+They accessed backend systems, exfiltrated sensitive credentials, and ultimately reached the exchange’s financial infrastructure, resulting in the theft of millions in cryptocurrency.

 Sample Peirates Menu Showing Available Post-Exploitation Techniques (Source - Unit42)